ChrisPenner/slick/README.md

 See the [hackage docs](https://hackage.haskell.org/package/slick) for in depth help on available combinators.

-Also check out the [example site](https://github.com/ChrisPenner/Slick/blob/master/example-site/app/Main.hs)!

 # Overview

 Here's a quick overview of what Slick can do:

 -   Slick provides helpers for loading in blog-post-like things using Pandoc under the hood;
     -   This means that if Pandoc can read it, you can use it with Slick!
     -   Write your blog posts in Markdown or LaTeX and render it to syntax-highlighted HTML!